-Caow Eng Bio is one of Bali’s oldest Chinese temples.
-Locally referred to simply as Klenteng Tanjung Benoa by locals, Caow Eng Bio is an impressive historical landmark that’s worth a visit while in Tanjung Benoa.
-Together with some local Hindu villages and sea temples, it’s one of the very few cultural and historical attractions of its kind in the peninsular area.
+Caow Eng Bio is one of Bali’s oldest Chinese temples and is an impressive historical and cultural landmark that’s worth a visit while in Tanjung Benoa.
+Due to its location, it’s referred to simply as Klenteng Tanjung Benoa by locals (klenteng means Chinese temple in the local tongue).
+Together with some local Hindu villages and sea temples, Caow Eng Bio is one of the very few cultural and historical attractions of its kind in the peninsular area.

 Visiting Caow Eng Bio Chinese Temple

-Caow Eng Bio is located at the far northern end of the Tanjung Benoa Peninsula.
-Take the Jalan Segara Ening from the Catus Pata crossroads, then follow the road until its end with the temple on the right-hand side.
-The temple stands majestically in front of its spacious front yard.
+You can find Caow Eng Bio at the far northern end of the Tanjung Benoa Peninsula.
+Take the Jalan Segara Ening from the Catus Pata crossroads, then follow the road until its end.
+The temple stands majestically before a spacious front yard.
 Its bright red and ornate walls frame a wooden entrance painted with fearsome war deities.

-Celebrations and religious events are held up to three days here, but the holy days of Chinese New Year and Vesak are busiest of all.
-Entry is free and donations are welcome.
+Celebrations and religious events are usually held up to 3 days here, but the holy days of Chinese New Year and Vesak are busiest of all.
+Entry is free and donations are expected with every visit.
 Pieces of paper next to the donation box are given away to all visitors.
-They’re believed to be a token of gratitude and a charm of good fortune for both your house and your wallet.
+They’re believed to be a token of gratitude and a good luck charm for both your house and your wallet.

 Caow Eng Bio Chinese Temple

-- Opening Hours: 06:00-21.00
+- Opening Hours: Daily from 6am to 9pm

 - Location: Jalan Segara Ening No.14, Benoa, South Kuta, Badung, Bali 80361, Indonesia